-Update, 30/08/22: The big event of 2022 is Russia’s shocking, brutal and inhumane invasion of Ukraine.
-The use of energy as a weapon, with the specter of Europe literally freezing to death in the coming winter, means that we urgently need to end our reliance on fossil fuels.
+The big event of 2022 was Russia’s shocking, brutal and inhumane invasion of Ukraine.
+The use of energy as a weapon, with the spectre of Europe literally freezing to death next winter, means that we urgently need to end our reliance on fossil fuels.
 Industrial hemp can be used to make ethanol, biodiesel, and biochar, sustainably replacing gasoline, diesel, and coal respectively.
 We have the solutions, and war has given us the will.
 Now we just need political leadership.
 We’re delivering solutions to our multiple existential crises, with or without political assistance.
 Are you ready to help?

 4. Cannabis legalisation is becoming the norm, releasing hemp from legal limbo

-We fully expect federal cannabis legalisation in the US in advance of the mid-term elections this year, as a sure-fire vote winner for the Democrats.
-And Europe is waking up, with Luxembourg and Germany starting the race to legalise last year, and Malta then jumping into the lead, with full legalisation being passed into law there in December 2021.
+We fully expect federal cannabis legalisation in the US in advance of the presidential elections next year, as a sure-fire vote winner for the Democrats.
+President Biden has already taken significant steps towards this.
+And Europe is waking up, with Luxembourg and Germany racing to legalisation, and the Czech Republic and Malta then jumping into the lead.
 When cannabis is legalised, then hemp is released from the THC trap.
-This means that growers, makers and retailers are no longer under threat of arrest because their hemp crops and products have fractionally more THC than is allowed (currently 0.2% in the EU).
+This means that growers, makers and retailers are no longer under threat of arrest because their hemp crops and products have fractionally more THC than is allowed (currently 0.3% in the EU).